evegard/grid-place-cell-nav/README.md

 Running the simulation
 ----------------------

-The following commands show how to run the simulator while _visualizing_ the live simulation state in a separate window alongside the simulation terminal.
+The following commands show how to run the simulator while visualizing the live simulation state in a separate window alongside the simulation terminal.

-In order to enable this, the simulation program `ratnav` will regularly send rendering/plotting commands to the FIFO pipe `plot_pipe`.
+In order to do this, the simulation program `ratnav` will regularly send rendering/plotting commands to the FIFO pipe `plot_pipe`.
 In order for this live visualization/"live plot" functionality to work as expected, you need to run the visualization GUI script script `show_plot.py` in a concurrent process.